ksh168/smolink-url_shortener/README.md

 * The more information, the better.
 Make judicious use of the pull request body.
 Describe what changes were made, why you made them, and what impact they will have for users.

 * If this is your first pull request, it may help to understand [GitHub Flow](https://guides.github.com/introduction/flow/).

+* Including screenshots/video of final interface/changes in your pull request is a must.

 ## Community
 * You can chat with the community [here]().